remnrem/luna-doc/docs/luna/args.md

 Relative paths are evaluated relative to the directory that Luna is run from.
 On a single system, and if files won't be moved often, it is better to use absolute paths.
-See [below](args.md#search-paths) for notes on using relative paths, which can be more convenient in some circumstances.
-Also see the [`--repath`](../ref/helpers.md#-repath) function that can be used to quickly search/replace paths in a sample list.
+See [below](args.md#search-paths) for notes on using relative paths, which can be convenient in some circumstances.
+Also see the [`path`](#search-paths) special variable and the [`--repath`](../ref/helpers.md#-repath) helper function that can be used to quickly search/replace paths in a sample list.

-Instead of an annotation file, it is also possible to specify a _folder_, which will be searched (but not recursively) for annotation files (those with extensions `.annot`, `.txt`, `.tsv`, `.eannot` and `.xml`):
+In place of an annotation file, it is possible to specify a _folder_ to be searched (but not recursively) for annotation files (those with extensions `.annot`, `.txt`, `.tsv`, `.eannot` and `.xml`):

 ```
 id001	test1.edf	/data/annots/indiv/id001/
 ```

-If there are multiple annotation files (or folders) they can be listed a separate tab-delimited fields (i.e. columns 3, 4, 5, etc).
-Alternatively, they can be given as a comma-delimited list in the third column.
-Also, if there are no annotation files for that EDF, you can put a period (`.`) character.
-These two rules allow for a clean three tab-delimited column scheme, irrespective of the number of annotation files, which can make sample lists easier to work with (e.g. to load into R as a tab-delimited file):
+Multiple annotation files (or folders) can be listed as separate tab-delimited fields (i.e. columns 3, 4, 5, etc), or as a _comma-delimited_ list in the third column.
+If there are no annotation files, you can put a period (`.`) character.
+These last two rules allow for a clean three tab-delimited column scheme irrespective of the number of annotation files.
+This can make sample lists easier to work with (e.g. to load into R as a tab-delimited file with a regular, rectangular structure):

 ```
 id001	test1.edf	test1.tsv
 id002	test2.edf	.
 id003	test3.edf	test3.tsv,staging-id003.eannot
 ```

+!!! warning
+    Sample lists must be tab-delimited plain-text/ASCII files, i.e. not containing any special characters or formatting.
+Use a text-editor (not or word processor) or generate them programmatically (see [`--build`](#-build-opion)).
+    Also be aware of potential issues that [Windows-style line-ending characters](../faq.md#line-endings) can cause.

 ### _--build_ option

-Luna's `--build` option can generate [_sample-lists_](#sample-lists) automatically, by recursively scanning one or more folders (and their subfolders) to find EDF files (ending `.edf` or `.EDF`) and _associated_ [annotation files](#annotations) (e.g. `.annot`, `.xml`, etc, or a user-specified alternative).
-An annotation file is said to be associated with an EDF if it has the same file-name (except for the extension); it is not necessary for it to be in the same folder as the EDF.
+Luna's `--build` option can generate [_sample-lists_](#sample-lists) automatically, by recursively scanning one or more folders (and their subfolders) to find EDF files (ending `.edf`, `.EDF`, or `.edf.gz` etc) and _associated_ [annotation files](#annotations) (e.g. `.annot`, `.xml`, or a user-specified alternative).
+By default, an annotation file is said to be associated with an EDF if it has the same file-name (except for the extension); it is not necessary for it to be in the same folder as the EDF.